 Tourist Refund Scheme

-As part of the new tax system, the Australian Federal Government introduced a Tourist Refund Scheme.
-The scheme is administered by Customs and Border Protection and took effect on 1 July 2000.
+In July 2000, the Australian Federal Government introduced a Tourist Refund Scheme that is administered by Customs and Border Protection.

 To claim a refund you must: